I ordered trials to find the best shaving razor subscriptions – here’s my review of Harry’s, Cornerstone and grüum!

 But that’s where the positives end unfortunately.

-The handle has little shape (almost just circular with a line indent for grip on the underside), add to that the chrome finish feels quite slippy when your hand is wet of covered in shaving gel.
-The blade doesn’t cut as clean as Gillette’s either.
+The handle has little shape (almost just circular with a line indent for grip on the underside), add to that the chrome finish feels quite slippy when your hand is wet or covered in shaving gel.
 I think the printed initials on the handle looks a tad gimmicky.

 Their skincare products however are brilliant.
 The pre-face scrub contains cedarwood and volcanic sand exfoliating grains while the after shave cream is blended with mint and honey so your skin feels smooth and fresh before and after shaving.